(2001-07-04) Rational decision analysis and the concept of

 the constant amount r (measured in the same money unit used for the variable x)

-is called the risk tolerance.
+is called the risk tolerance (or risk aversion).

 For more general utility functions that

 risk tolerance isn't a constant and may be defined at each point x

 of the utility curve as follows: